Lunafish01/11-Note-Taker/README.md

 * [Screen shot](#screen-shot)

 ## Installation

-To install the dependencies for this application use "npm i [package name]". installed the following packages:
+Install the dependencies for this application use "npm i [package name]". installed the following packages:
 - express
 - nodemon